kytos/documentation/tutorials/napps/publishing_your_napp.rst

     "author": "<username>",
     "name": "my_first_napp",
-    "description": "This is my first NApp, I have built it while doing a Kytos Tutorial.", "long_description": "This is my first NApp.
-I've built it as an example NApp to upload to NApps Server.
-I think I have reached my goal here =).
-But keep in mind that this NApp does nothing when loaded!", "version": "0.0.1",
+    "description": "This is my first NApp, I have built it while doing a Kytos Tutorial.", "version": "0.0.1",
     "napp_dependencies": [],
     "license": "MIT",